Shahbaz181/Javascript-learning/README.md

 # 🚀 JavaScript Learning Challenge

 I have started my **JavaScript Learning Journey** on **23rd August 2025**.
-Every day, I will learn new topics in JavaScript and post my progress on **LinkedIn**  and update this repository with examples.
+Every day, I will learn new topics in JavaScript and post my progress on **LinkedIn**  and update this repository.

 ---